A personal memoir

 Opposite ‘Aldecar’ was a wide, five bar wooden gate leading into a field, which then opened out into another large area where there was a pig farm.
 I remember playing with the pigs in their pens.
 I used to scrump apples from the trees in our garden and take them down to feed the animals.
 I can remember being afraid that the farmer would catch me and be angry.
 When the conditions were right, you could hear the pigs squeal at feeding time from our garden.
 Looking back I don’t think I understood what would eventually happen to them.

-I believe this property was called ‘Durley Grange’ and in the late 1960s it was sold to a property developer who went on to build many of the houses there today.
+Further down Hill Road stood a large property called ‘Durley Grange’, I think it was on the corner of Hill Road and Fernlea Road.
+In the 1960s it was sold to a property developer who went on to build many of the houses there today.
 The development was named ‘Durley Grange’ and the first road to be built was Clarence Road North.
 Over the next decade the whole development evolved, including Hill Road, Durley Close, Hill Close, Fernlea Road and Southwell Road.